-Microstrip patch antenna is one of the most commonly used portable antenna in communication devices due to compact. conformal, low cost, and ease of fabrication properties.
-Although, it offers many advantages as mentioned, it has some disadvantages, which result from conductor and dielectric losses.
+Microstrip patch antenna is one of the most commonly used antenna in portable communication devices due compact, to conformal, low cost, and ease of fabrication properties.
+Although it offers many advantages as mentioned, it has some disadvantages, which result from conductor and dielectric losses.
 Beside this, gain reduction and poor directionality are also observed in this antenna due to surface waves [1].
-Conductor and dielectric losses can be minimized by using better conducting metal and low loss dielectric substrate, but these choices result in higher fabrication cost.
+Conductor and dielectric losses can be minimized by using perfect conductor and low loss dielectric substrate, but these choices result in higher fabrication cost.
 Gain, bandwidth enhancement, miniaturization, and broadband directionality can be provided by using metamaterial structures [2-6].

-Metamaterials are manmade structures designed to have properties that may not be found in nature.
-These structures have both negative effective permittivity and permeability at the same frequency range.
-It causes negative effective refractive index in the structure [7].
-These properties of metamaterial provide novel application opportunities to several disciplines, such as microwave and optical cloacking, focusing of images, and sensing of biological and chemical substances.
+Metamaterials are man-made structures designed to have properties that may not be found in nature.
+These structures may have both negative effective permittivity and permeability at the same frequency range.
+It provides negative effective refractive index over a certain frequency region(s) [7].
+These properties of metamaterial provide novel application opportunities to several disciplines, such as microwave and optical cloaking, focusing of images, and sensing of biological and chemical substances.

 Metamaterials have also many application areas for novel antenna systems [8-11].
-One of the applications of metamaterials is miniaturization of the microstrip antennas with different types of artificial materials.
-The conventional way to reduce the antenna size is to use high permittivity substrate.
+One of the important applications of metamaterials is miniaturization of the microstrip antennas with different types of artificial materials.
+The conventional way of reducing the antenna size is to use high permittivity substrate.
 This approach reduces the wavelength of the signal in the substrate [12].
-But, this design results in more energy consumption due to high permittivity, since it decreases the bandwidth of the antenna impedance.
-One another way is to remove the substrate to minimize the effective dielectric constant.
-This application restricts the wave to travel in the substrate, hence, improving the gain of the patch antenna has been possible [13.
-14].
-However, the maximum gain enhancement does not exceed 2 dB with all these techniques and the directionality also does not change too much.
-Hence, many different solutions are proposed to overcome these problems, such as utilization of metamaterials with patch antenna [15-18].
+But, this design results in more energy consumption due to high permittivity, since it decreases the impedance bandwidth of the antenna.
+Another way is removing the substrate to minimize the effective dielectric constant.
+This application restricts the wave to travel in the substrate, hence, improving the gain of the patch antenna has been possible [13, 14].
+However, the maximum gain enhancement does not exceed to 2 dB with all these techniques and the directionality also does not change too much.
+Hence, many different solutions have been proposed to overcome these problems, such as utilization of metamaterials with patch antenna [15-18].